timoweave/jamlist/README.md

 # Jam List

-An app for participanting music hobbists: jamming solo/together from list of chords, notes, melodies, strumming, keys, pickings, and songs with lyrics.
+An app for hand-on music hobbists: jamming solo/together from a list of chords, notes, melodies, strumming, keys, pickings, and songs with lyrics.

 ## Introdution

-A responsive mobilve web app, which let a wild variety of music hobbists to jam songs together; make, edit, and share chords, songs, melodies, notes, lyrics, and build better music communities.
+A responsive mobile web app, which let a wide variety of music hobbists, especially guitar, ukulele, and mandolin, to jam songs on your own or with other hobbists together.
+The app should be easy to make, edit, and share chords, songs, melodies, notes, lyrics, and build better music communities.
+We wanna write, play, and sing songs!

-### priority
+### Priority

 1. Build a simple MEAN client/server app (HTML/JS) that list songs to jam.
    (probably use polymer web-component instead of angular)